 In 1997, Jennifer and family left Divinity Road, Oxford and moved to Bendigo, Australia, where they had a ‘hobby farm’ with a cat, dog, goat, hens and two Shetland ponies (by comparison with horses, the ponies made the estate look bigger), and many kangaroos.
 She taught part-time at La Trobe University in Bendigo and Swinburne University of Technology in Melbourne (marking assignments on ‘The Measurement of G’ and ‘Is there a cosmic asymmetry between matter and antimatter?’).

 In 2010 Jennifer published “Energy, the Subtle Concept: the discovery of Feynman’s blocks, from Leibniz to Einstein”, Oxford University Press, and then the paperback edition came out in 2015.
 The book is a semi-popular account of how Energy came into physics.
-She has just published her second book for the OUP, “The Lazy Universe: an introduction to the Principle of Least Action”, 2017.
-The book is not a textbook but has more mathematics in it than her previous book – so it could be considered as semi-semi-popular.
+In 2017, she published her second book for the OUP, “The Lazy Universe: an introduction to the Principle of Least Action”.
+The book has more mathematics in it than her previous book – so it could be considered as semi-semi-popular.
 Hoping this trend (in reduced popularity) does not continue, Jennifer’s third book is currently under way.
+Meanwhile (2019), Jennifer and husband, Murray Peake, translated Lazare Carnot’s “Essay on Machines in General” from 18th-century French to English (with notes and commentary by Raffaele Pisano).

-In 2015 Jennifer changed countries for the sixth time – she and her husband now live in France.
+In 2015 Jennifer changed countries for the fifth time – she and her husband now live in France.